cccLUCASccc/cccLUCASccc/README.md

 ![Hey their](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExNHBtM3l5Z2lvZ25qZ3M5dnY3ZzIxbjJzanNwenU2cXEyaXZrbjd1YSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/S2IfEQqgWc0AH4r6Al/giphy.gif)
 ### About me
 I am a belgiun web dev with big interests in game dev.
-Actually I work in a legal office and dev their platform with an another dev.
+Actually I work in a legal office at the Power platform dev and IT where I dev their platform with an another dev.

-You can find my pro GitHub account [here](https://www.github.com/LucasGL-png)
+You can find my Golegal GitHub account [here](https://www.github.com/LucasGL-png)

 Currently I work on my free time on a 2D STR game.
 I hope it will be available at the end 2026.